sudanchapagain/zide/README.md

 ### Options
 1. `--picker`: File picker to use.
 Available file pickers are listed in bin/lib.
 Equivalent to setting `ZIDE_FILE_PICKER` env var.
-1. `--tab-name`: Optional name to give the newly opened tab.
+1. `--tab-name`: Optional name to give the newly opened tab when launching from an existing session.
-1. `-T`: Name the newly opened tab after the directory being opened (ignored if `--tab-name` is set).
+1. `-T`: Name the newly opened tab after the directory being opened when launching from an existing session (ignored if `--tab-name` is set).

 ### Available Layouts